 EB-5 Investment Visa

-An EB-5 investment visa is different than other types of visas available in the United States, including other employment based visas, the Diversity Immigrant Visa, and family-based visas.
-In the United States, the EB-5 visa is the only of employment-based visa that requires investment.
+An EB-5 investment visa is different than other types of visas available in the United States, including other employment based visas, the diversity immigrant visa, and family-based visas.
+In the United States, the EB-5 visa is the only employment-based visa that requires investment.

-The EB-5 visa is a means for foreigners to obtain a green card, and eventual citizenship in the United States.
-The United States Citizenship and Immigration Services oversees the Immigrant Investor (EB-5) Program and offers investment visas to foreign investors who invest $1 million (or $500,000 if the investment is made in a targeted employment area) into a new commercial enterprise in the U.S. The investment must also create 10 full-time jobs for U.S. workers.
+The EB-5 visa is a means for foreigners to obtain a green card, and potentially citizenship in the United States.
+The United States Citizenship and Immigration Services oversees the EB-5 Immigrant Investor Program and offers investment visas to foreign investors who invest $1.05 million (or $800,000 if the investment is made in a targeted employment area) into a new commercial enterprise in the U.S. The investment must also create 10 full-time jobs for U.S. workers.
 The foreign investor will then be able to apply for a U.S. green card and eventually obtain permanent residence if the jobs are proven to have been created.

 E-2 Investment Visa

 Another type of investment visa in the United States is the E-2 Treaty Investors visa.
 The E-2 visa is a non-immigrant visa that is obtained by a foreign investor from a country that maintains a treaty of navigation and commerce with the United States.
 In order to receive the visa, the applicant must invest capital into a business in the United States.
 Under the E-2 visa option, specific employees of the investor or the authorized organization may also apply for the visa.
 There is also an application process for family members of investors obtaining a U.S. visa under the E-2 option.